The Vandalist: Background

 According to Erez, the album, which has satirical themes, is an attempt "not to take it all so seriously, whether the devastating state of the world, social media, work or relationships".

 Recording and composition of the album included five months in Madrid, Spain.
 After a day of recording, Erez and producer/partner Ori Rousso would return home to watch classic films and feel inspired, attempting to bring that inspiration into the music.
 The track "Godmother" was inspired from watching the Godfather trilogy in Madrid.
 They recorded the song months later in New York City and also used an Indian film sample.

 They were also inspired by the reggaeton that they were hearing in Spain.
 Through an Argentine national they were introduced to the Argentine rapper, Dillom, and recorded "Ayayay" with him.

 The album's first single, "PC People", is a tongue-in-cheek take on the extremes of woke and cancel culture.
 Erez urges fellow liberals of the need for "an authentic exchange of ideas and dialogue."

 Initially the album was going to focus on themes of relationships and love.
 Erez changed focus and "Come Back Home" was one of the few to retain the theme.
-Erez has since seen the context and meaning of the song changed in the context of the 7 October Hamas-led attack on Israel, as Israeli families await the return of their loved ones, amid the Gaza war and the Gaza war hostage crisis.
+Erez has since seen the context and meaning of the song changed in the context of the October 7 attacks, as Israeli families await the return of their loved ones, amid the Gaza war and the Gaza war hostage crisis.

 The collaboration with Robbie Williams came about following the pair's performance together at Williams' concert in Tel Aviv in June 2023 and Williams being a fan of Erez.

 The making of the album was documented in the upcoming yesDOCU documentary, Noga.
 The film, directed by Benji and Jono Bergmann, delves into producing an album amid complex personal and geopolitical challenges.